kncpavan/Engineering-College-Website/README.md

 # Engineering-College-Website
 This is a frontend website created using HTML and CSS.
-This website is about an Enginnering College with all features College Administration.
+This website is about an Enginnering College with all features of College Administration.